Skip to main content

 Add the cabbage and stir-fry for 2 mins.
 Stir in a splash of water, then cover with a lid (or foil).
 Cook until just tender, 3-4 mins.

-Once the cabbage is tender, add the peas and cook until piping hot,1-2 mins.
+Once the cabbage is tender, add the peas and cook until piping hot, 1-2 mins.

-Season with salt and pepper, transfer to a bowl and cover with a lid (or foil) to keep warm.
+Season, then transfer to a bowl and cover with a lid (or foil) to keep warm.

 Enjoy!